ARandomAddonDev/Stremio-RD-Status/README.md

 ## Credits

 - Developed by A1337User
-- Built with stremio-addon-sdk
+- Built with stremio-addon-sdk and node-fetch
- + node-fetch

 ---